metio/ilo/docs/content/shell/_index.md

 [you@hostname project-dir]$
 ```

 Once you have exited the container, `ilo` will automatically stop and remove it.
-In order to remove the image as well, specify the `--remove-image` as well:
+In order to remove the image as well, specify the `--remove-image` flag:

 ```shell script
 [you@hostname project-dir]$ ilo shell --remove-image openjdk:11